Citroen DS3 review

 DSport models receive stiffer suspension to give it better handling and grip, but this comes at the cost of slightly reduced driving comfort.
 However, the DS3 still does a better job of smoothing out bumps than the stiffer MINI.

-The limited-edition DS3 Racing model has improved handling and goes from 0-62mph in just 6.9 seconds.
+The limited-edition DS3 Racing model has sharper handling and a rear hot-hatch vigour, and goes from 0-62mph in just 6.9 seconds.

 Citroen doesn't have a great track record for reliability, with the brand finishing a disappointing 26th place out 33 manufacturers in the 2014 Driver Power survey.
 Despite this ranking, Citroen has made huge efforts to improve its reliability, especially in the exclusive DS range.
 This has paid off for Citroen - the DS3 came in at 37th place out 150 cars in this year's survey.